 Without knowing how to do it, I set out to change the conversation amongst women.
 Instead of saying that everyone else should be first and that it’s selfish to put your dreams at the top of the list I want women to realize that their dreams are there for a reason and they have every right to pursue them.

-My company, DreamsCo, The Dreams Tasting Tour, and my radio show Dreams Café is all about this change.
-Through interviews with woman of all walks of life who are proving that dreams can come true at any age, to events where women can begin to pursue their dreams in a supportive environment, and through an online community and a Dreams Tasting Society, we hope to change women’s lives.
+My company, DreamsCo, and The Dreams Tasting Tour are all about this change.
+Through events where women can begin to pursue their dreams in a supportive environment, and through an online community and a Dreams Tasting Society, we hope to change women’s lives.
 Because your dreams are the road map to the life you’re meant to live.
 They’re there for a reason, and I hope you’ll join us as we create a community of women who believe that no matter where you are in life, dreaming and living those dreams is important.

 Try rock climbing, stand-up comedy, dancing, rhythmic gymnastics, bar tending, wine making, a musical instrument, walking the runway, and so much more....

 Bond with like-minded women who want to share their dreams, and become friends along the way.

 Get over the first hurdle and enjoy guidance from expert creatives who will teach you the insider tricks of writing a novel, or creating a documentary, or even traveling the world.

 Shop in boutiques on Newbury Street, visit Faneuil Hall's street performers, eat in the Italian North End, cruise the harbor, or take in a fabulous show.
 Boston has everything for the perfect girlfriend getaway, and the luxurious Westin Waterfront hotel is the perfect base from which to explore.